Sterile Neutrino as an Asymmetric Dark Matter: Phenomenological aspects

 One of the crucial phenomenological questions in sterile neutrino DM scenarios concerns the nature of DM, namely whether it behaves as cold, warm, or hot DM.
 This classification is determined by the typical momentum distribution of DM particles at production, which directly affects structure formation at small scales~\cite{Blumenthal:1984,Primack:2000}.
 In AFI scenarios, the momentum spectrum of sterile neutrinos can significantly differ from that of thermal relics, making a dedicated analysis necessary~\cite{Merle:2013,Merle:2015b,Konig:2016}.

 A convenient and widely used quantity to characterize the ``warmness'' of DM is the dimensionless average momentum-to-temperature ratio, defined as

 Here, $f_N(p,T)$ denotes the phase-space distribution function of the sterile neutrino.
-In the present model, sterile neutrinos are dominantly produced through the decay of the scalar mediator $\phi$, which remains out of thermal equilibrium with the SM plasma.
-As a consequence, the resulting momentum distribution of $N$ is non-thermal and sharply peaked at the kinematic value set by the two-body decay~\cite{Hall:2009,Merle:2013}.
+In the present model, sterile neutrinos are dominantly produced through the decay of the scalar mediator $\phi$.
+Since the production occurs via freeze-in, the resulting momentum distribution of $N$ is non-thermal and sharply peaked at the kinematic value set by the two-body decay~\cite{Merle:2013,Merle:2015b}.
+To a good approximation, the corresponding momentum distribution can be represented as

+where $A(T)$ denotes an overall normalization factor that does not affect the evaluation of the average momentum-to-temperature ratio.
 Due to the two-body decay kinematics, sterile neutrinos are produced with a fixed momentum $p\simeq m_\phi/2$ at the time of production.
-This allows for a simple analytical estimate of the average momentum-to-temperature ratio, which can be evaluated at the characteristic production temperature $T_{\text{prod}}\sim m_\phi$~\cite{Merle:2013}.
+This allows for a simple analytical estimate of the average momentum-to-temperature ratio, which can be evaluated at the characteristic production temperature $T_{\text{prod}}\sim m_\phi$~\cite{Merle:2013}

 The above estimate shows that the typical momentum of sterile neutrinos is suppressed compared to that of a relativistic thermal fermion, for which $\left\langle \frac{p}{T} \right\rangle\simeq 3.15$~\cite{Gondolo:1991}.
-Consequently, sterile neutrinos produced via AFI are expected to be colder than SM relics.
+Consequently, sterile neutrinos produced via AFI are expected to be colder than SM relics

-Therefore, for the parameter space explored in this work, sterile neutrinos behave effectively as cold or mildly warm DM (WDM), safely consistent with large-scale structure formation and Lyman-$\alpha$ constraints~\cite{Viel:2005,Irves:2023}.
-This feature represents an important phenomenological advantage of the AFI mechanism compared to conventional thermal production scenarios such as the Dodelson-Widrow mechanism~\cite{Dodelson:1993}.
+Therefore, for the parameter space explored in this work, sterile neutrinos behave effectively as cold or mildly warm DM (WDM), consistent with large-scale structure formation and Lyman-$\alpha$ constraints~\cite{Viel:2005}.
+This feature represents an important phenomenological advantage of the AFI mechanism compared to conventional thermal production scenarios such as the Dodelson--Widrow mechanism~\cite{Dodelson:1993}.